 Skip to main content

-• The Byford Rail Extension, and the remaining outer section of the Armadale Line, will open for passenger services on Monday, 13 October.
+• The Byford Rail Extension, and the remaining outer section of the Armadale Line, is NOW OPEN for passenger services.
 Find out more.

 Project